Our operations

 Our assets

 Aker BP produces oil and gas from six field centers on the Norwegian continental shelf.
-The company is the operator of five fields: The two floating production units (FPSO) Skarv and Alvheim, as well as the platforms Ivar Aasen, Edvard Grieg, Valhall and Ula.
-Aker BP is the license partner in the Johan Sverdrup field.
+The company is the operator of Alvheim, Edvard Grieg/Ivar Aasen, Valhall, Skarv and Ula, and is a partner in the Johan Sverdrup field.

 Our projects

-Aker BP has a large project portfolio, where the total net resources are about 500 million barrels of oil equivalents.
-This will increase our production significantly in the years to come.
+Aker BP has a large project portfolio with total net resources of around 700 million barrels of oil equivalent, which will contribute to increase our production in the years to come.

 Exploration